Mr. Edward Ercilla

 In August of 2011, Mr. Ercilla joined the faculty of Doral Academy and was given the task of starting the new instrumental music program at the school.
 The program's beginnings began with 60 founding members which has ballooned to well over 300 students for the 2017-2018 school year.

-The 2017-2018 instrumental music program at Doral Academy will consist of two Advanced Bands, beginning Band & Orchestra, Andvanced Orchestra, Inaugural Marching Band, Marching Indoor Winds, Drum-line, chamber ensembles, music theory, and the Firebird Jazz combo.
+The 2019-2020 instrumental music program at Doral Academy will consist of two Advanced Bands, beginning Band & Orchestra, Intermediate Orchestra, Andvanced Orchestra, Marching Band, Marching Indoor Winds, Drum-line, chamber ensembles, Guitar, and the Firebird Jazz Ensemble.

 Mr. Ercilla aside from being a professional educator, is also an active professional musician.
 As a pianist and trumpeter, Mr. Ercilla performed with a wide range of ensembles from Chamber groups, to Symphonies, to Latin Jazz groups.
 Mr. Ercilla has performed not only on a national level, but internationally as well which includes Latin America and the Caribbean.
 He has enjoyed the privilege to perform with many great musicians that include the likes of Nestor Torres, Arturo Sandoval, and Ed Calle.
 Mr. Ercilla is also a regular member of the “Miami’s Top Brass” ensemble.